Insubric/steepest_paths_tool/README.md

 Installation instructions
 ----------------------
-Download from the "Releases" section and copy/paste to a desired folder location on your computer the two R scripts which constitute the current version (v0.10) of the Steepest paths tool:
+Download the current version (v0.10) of the Steepest paths tool from the "Releases" section.
+You should the be able to create on your computer a directory containing the following two R scripts which constitute the tool:
-* The main script "**main.R**" which performs all preparatory operations prior to calculations (i.e., the setting of all parameters that control the calculations and loading of input data).
+* The main script "**main.R**" which performs all preparatory operations prior to calculations (i.e., the setting of the parameters which control the calculations and loading of input data).
 * The core script "**calc_lines.R**" which calculates the steepest path lines and the intersection with forest polygons.

 Add in the same folder the following two input data:
 * The **digital elevation model** (DEM) in .tif format which represents the elevation of the terrain surface of your region of interest.
-Obviously, there must be some fairly pronounced relief (hills or mountains) since on a flat surface such as a wide plain steepest paths fail to develop.
+Obviously, there should be some fairly pronounced relief (hills or mountains) since on a flat surface such as a wide plain steepest paths fail to develop.
 The DEM should be a plane grid with square pixels and use a projected coordinate system which form a Cartesian reference system.
-* The **shapefile of polygons** which represent the forest areas in your region of interest.
-This shapefile and the DEM must have the same and well-defined coordinate system (CRS).
-The tool is set up to work with coordinate systems that use the meter as reference unit of measure.
+* The **shapefile of polygons** which represents the forested areas in your region of interest.
+This shapefile and the DEM must have the same coordinate system (CRS).
+The tool is set up to work with coordinate systems that use the meter as a reference unit of measure.

-Getting started tips
+Tips on getting started
 ----------------------
-Launch RStudio, create a new empty project (File -> New Project) and save it in the same folder where the above-mentioned 4 items are already found.
+Launch RStudio, create a new empty project (File -> New Project) and save it in the same folder as the aformentioned 4 items.

 Add the main and core scripts ("main.R", "calc_lines.R") to this newly created RStudio project (File -> Open File).
 If you don't want to use RStudio or even create a new project remember to set the working directory properly (function _setwd_).

 Run the main R script.
-Attention: at least the first time, it is best to proceed one step at a time so that you understand the organization of the code and read the included comments and instructions.
+Attention: at least the first time, it is best to proceed one step at a time so that you understand the organization of the code.
+Also consider reading the included comments and instructions.

-In the sections "**Special requirements**" and "**Input/output files**" the user has to enter and define some file and path names as well as the coordinate system.
+In the sections "**Special requirements**" and "**Input/output files**" the user must enter and define certain file and path names as well as the coordinate system.
-In the following section entitled "**Parameters**" the user can set and modify some important variables that control the computation of the steepest paths.
+In the following section entitled "**Parameters**", the user may then set and modify some important variables that control the computation of the steepest paths.

-When executing the last line of the main R script, the function _source_ trigger the run of the joined core R script which calculates the steepest path lines.
+When executing the last line of the main R script, the function _source_ triggers the joined core R script which calculates the steepest path lines.
 Alternatively the user can skip this last line and execute the core script manually one step at a time in order to have more control over the different calculation processes.

-Be aware that the calculation can take a long time (many hours or even days) depending on the size of the DEM, the number of starting points generated and the processing resources available in the computer.
-We therefore recommend starting with a relatively small DEM so as to essay the calculation time.
-For example, using a DEM with an extent of 20 km x 20 km and a pixel size of 10 m and creating a starting point every 10 pixels (i.e., with _calc_nth_ set to 10 in the main R script) the calculation could last about twenty minutes and you already get as a result 40,000 output polyline features (number of output lines = DEM size / pixel size / how many pixels for a single starting point = 20,000 * 20,000 m / 10 * 10 m / 10 * 10 pixels = 400,000,000 / 100 / 100 = 40,000).
+Be aware that the calculation can take a long time (many hours or even days) depending on the size of the DEM, the number of starting points generated and the processing resources available on the computer.
+We therefore recommend starting with a relatively small DEM so as to allow the estimation of the calculation time.
+For example, using a DEM with an extent of 20 km x 20 km and a pixel size of 10 m, simulating a starting point every 10 pixels (i.e., with _calc_nth_ set to 10 in the main R script) leads to an approximate run time of about twenty minutes.
+As a result, one obtains 40,000 output polyline features (number of output lines = DEM size / pixel size / how many pixels for a single starting point = 20,000 * 20,000 m / 10 * 10 m / 10 * 10 pixels = 400,000,000 / 100 / 100 = 40,000).

 Contact
 ----------------------